duaneodom/stem/k-1/03_antacid_rocket.md

     force to likely hit the ceiling.

-## Instruction Flyer
+## Instructional Flyer

-   A printable instruction flyer to send home with the kids is located [here](files/rocket_flyer.pdf).
+   A printable instructional flyer to send home with the kids is located [here](files/rocket_flyer.pdf).

 ## Printable Files